 Configuring the Switch

-Arista fixed configuration switches ship from the factory in Zero Touch Provisioning (ZTP) mode, which configures a switch without user intervention by downloading a startup configuration file or a boot script from a location specified by a DHCP server.
+Arista switches ship from the factory in Zero Touch Provisioning (ZTP) mode.
+ZTP configures the switch without user intervention by downloading a startup configuration file or a boot script from a location specified by a DHCP server.
 To manually configure a switch, ZTP is bypassed.
 The initial configuration provides one username (admin) accessible only through the console port because it has no password.

-As the switch boots without a startup-config file, it displays the following through the console:
+As the switch boots without a startup-config file, it displays this message through the console:

 The device is in Zero Touch Provisioning mode and is attempting to

 download the startup-config from a remote system.
 The device will not

 be fully functional until either a valid startup-config is downloaded

 from a remote system or Zero Touch Provisioning is cancelled.
 To cancel

 Zero Touch Provisioning, login as admin and type 'zerotouch cancel'